Koredotcom/docs/docs/xo/app-settings/integrations/actions/servicenow/configuring-the-servicenow-action.md

 1. Go to **Build > Integrations** and select the **Actions** menu item.
 2. Select the **ServiceNow** action in the **Available Actions** region.
-3. In the Configurations dialog, select the **Authorization** tab
+3. In the Configurations dialog, select the **Authorization** tab.
 4. Select the type of authorization mechanism.
 For example, select the **Basic Auth** option.
-To create Basic Auth profiles, see [Bot Authorization Overview ](../../../../dev-tools/bot-authorization/bot-authentication){:target="_blank"}.
+To create Basic Auth profiles, see [Bot Authorization Overview ](../../../../dev-tools/bot-authorization/bot-authentication).
 <img src="../images/servicenow-action-img4.png" alt="Auth mechanism -- Basic auth" title="Auth mechanism -- Basic auth" style="border: 1px solid gray;zoom:50%;"/>

 5. Create your own authorization profile to obtain an access token and use it to complete integration without using Kore.ai’s ServiceNow app for authorization.